S.965 (Hoylman-Sigal) / A.2384a (Eichenstein):

 The bill represents a compromise in that health plans would only be required to pay their normal rates, while families have a greater chance to see urgently needed specialists.
 With more than 10,000 identified rare diseases afflicting people, families with affected children already struggle to find proper care.
 A.2384a/S.965 helps to make the search for that care a little easier while keeping costs to the health plans in check.

-S.2398 (Persaud) Requires genetic testing results only be received by patients and health care providers providing direct care while health insurance companies only receive a record that the genetic testing was performed.
-Read the bill and get progress updates https://www.nysenate.gov/legislation/bills/2025/S2398
+S.2398 (Persaud) / A5123 (Solages) Requires genetic testing results only be received by patients and health care providers providing direct care while health insurance companies only receive a record that the genetic testing was performed.
+This level of privacy is necessary to protect people who need genetic testing and may be positive for genetic traits - which are not confirmation of a disease - from being discriminated against by life and other insurance companies.

 A.183 (Rosenthal) / S.3029 (Stavisky): bill creates process to license Genetic Counselors and create a state board for genetic counselors (currently NYS does not license them).
 The bill currently sits in the Higher Education committees.
 Read the bill and get progress updates: https://www.nysenate.gov/legislation/bills/2025/A183